Anna-Assistant/Anna/docs/HowItWorks.md

 * _Hey, open twitter_ - Anna will open up Twitter
 * _Hey, history_ - Anna will open up your browser history
 * _Hey, close_ - Anna will close the current tab
+* _Hey, reload_ - Anna will refresh the current tab
+* _Hey, move to 3rd tab_ - Anna will switch to 3rd tab
 * _Hey, safe mode_ - Anna will open a new incognito window